Amplify Energy Corp. (AMPY) Shares Up Despite Recent Market Volatility

 Sponsored

-The average price point forecasted by analysts for Amplify Energy Corp.
-(AMPY) is $12.00, which is $5.35 above the current market price.
-The public float for AMPY is 38.06M, and currently, short sellers hold a 3.28% ratio of that floaft.
-The average trading volume of AMPY on March 29, 2023 was 632.56K shares.
+The average price suggested by analysts for AMPY is $12.00, which is $4.62 above the current market price.
+The public float for AMPY is 38.06M, and currently, shorts hold a 3.28% of that float.
+The average trading volume for AMPY on April 04, 2023 was 628.33K shares.

 AMPY’s Market Performance

-AMPY’s stock has seen a -3.06% decrease for the week, with a -21.49% drop in the past month and a -20.83% fall in the past quarter.
-The volatility ratio for the week is 6.25%, and the volatility levels for the past 30 days are at 7.32% for Amplify Energy Corp.
-The simple moving average for the last 20 days is -16.38% for AMPY stock, with a simple moving average of -15.12% for the last 200 days.
+The stock of Amplify Energy Corp.
+(AMPY) has seen a 16.96% increase in the past week, with a -27.15% drop in the past month, and a -16.04% fall in the past quarter.
+The volatility ratio for the week is 4.19%, and the volatility levels for the past 30 days are at 6.63% for AMPY.
+The simple moving average for the last 20 days is 0.03% for AMPY stock, with a simple moving average of -5.34% for the last 200 days.

 Analysts’ Opinion of AMPY